 Things to Remember to Battle the Cold

-Despite the dangers that come with cold weather, there are many things people can do to protect themselves.
+Despite the dangers of cold weather, there are many things people can do to protect themselves.
 Let’s take a look at some of them.

 Wear Appropriate Clothes

 As mentioned before, getting wet in cold weather can lead to hypothermia.
-This is why it’s important to stay dry when you’re out in the cold.
-If you do get wet, change into dry clothes as soon as possible.
+This is why staying dry when you’re out in the cold is crucial.
+If you get wet, change into dry clothes as soon as possible.

 Limit Your Time Outside

-It’s important to limit your time outside in cold weather.
+It’s essential to limit your time outside in cold weather.
 If you can, stay indoors where it’s warm.
-If you have to go out, make sure to dress appropriately and come back inside as soon as possible.
+Suppose you must go out, dress appropriately, and come back inside as soon as possible.

 Eat Warm Foods and Drink Hot Beverages